dave2k77/lrdbenchmark/docs/tutorials/tutorial_03_customization.rst

 Custom Models and Estimators
 ============================

-This notebook demonstrates how to extend the LRDBenchmark library with custom data models and estimators, showing the extensibility and flexibility of the framework.
+This notebook demonstrates how to extend the lrdbenchmark library with custom data models and estimators, showing the extensibility and flexibility of the framework.

 Overview
 --------

-LRDBenchmark is designed to be highly extensible, allowing users to add their own data models and estimators.
+lrdbenchmark is designed to be highly extensible, allowing users to add their own data models and estimators.
 This notebook covers:

 1. **Understanding the Base Classes**: How the framework is structured